OpenRockets/web-dev-error-solutions/errors/general/overcoming-the-index-not-found-error-in-mongodb/README.md

+# 🐞 Overcoming the "Index Not Found" Error in MongoDB

 This document addresses a common problem developers encounter when working with MongoDB indexes: the "Index Not Found" error.
 This error typically occurs when your application attempts to use an index that doesn't exist on the specified collection.
 This can significantly impact query performance, leading to slow response times.